 (originally written & published on August 17, 2012)

-After posting pics this week from our lake vacation of Kyle jumping off the high dock into the water, a lot of people have asked how we taught our 9 year old severe/non verbal ASD son to swim.
+After posting pics this week from our lake vacation of my son jumping off the high dock into the water, a lot of people have asked how we taught our 9 year old severe/non verbal ASD son to swim.
 Here’s the short answer.

 When he was younger he really had no fear and he would just walk into any body of water, no matter how cold or deep.
 We (mom & dad) would stop him because (a) he would swallow the water on purpose and (b) we aren’t strong swimmers and we were afraid that he would go in too deep and not know what to do.

-When Kyle was about 5? we signed him up for one on one special needs swim lessons offered by a near by YWCA for an extemely fair price.
+When the king was about 5? we signed him up for one on one special needs swim lessons offered by a near by YWCA for an extemely fair price.

 So one Saturday morning we gave our kid over to his first swim instructor, a big/tough 40something gentle giant named Noel.

-We told Noel that Kyle wasn’t afraid at all but swallowed a lot of water.
-Noel proceeded to have Kyle jump off the diving board into 10 feet of water…in the first lesson.
+We told Noel that our son wasn’t afraid at all but swallowed a lot of water.
+Noel proceeded to have him jump off the diving board into 10 feet of water…in the first lesson.

 And the swallowing water?
 Noel said, “he’ll learn if we just force him too…” And after a few lessons with Noel and a few strange colored pee-pees he cut down on the drinking dramatically.

-We had Noel for one glorious year and then, poof, he was gone and Kyle’s had a few other one one one YWCA instructors since then.
-The Sunday morning Y swim lesson is now a staple in Kyle’s life.
+We had Noel for one glorious year and then, poof, he was gone and the king has had a few other one one one YWCA instructors since then.
+The Sunday morning Y swim lesson is now a staple in his life.
 But none of the instructors were as good or as tough and bold as Mr Noel.

 Now he’s a bit more typical in a way.
 He gets cold in the water very fast and wants to get out…or he isn’t in the mood.
 Or he just wants to do flips, or swim to the bottom.